dylan-park/obsidian-64/README.md

 - Obsidian 64: Decode from Base64

 These can also be added to the mobile toolbar for easier access on some devices.

+## Settings

+Access the plugin settings to configure:
+- **Iterations**: Set how many times text should be encoded (1-15).
+Higher values provide more obfuscation but will result in longer encoded strings.